-"...I wonder if we are dancing on the sacred ground of what is fundamental in every human soul?" -- workshop participant
+- "...I wonder if we are dancing on the sacred ground of what is fundamental in every human soul?" - -- workshop participant more harmony, cooperation, trust and respect.

 "Everything was extraordinarily useful.
 Prior to my experience in this class I felt supremely dissatisfied with my career choice.
 I feel the skills I've learned here have resulted in helping me develop a new and better understanding of my